vfarcic/cncf-demo/manuscript/policies/kyverno.md

 <br>
 -Kyverno can create new Kubernetes resources
 <br>
--for example, if a new namespace is created, clone a specific secret
+-For example, if a new namespace is created, clone a specific secret
 <br>
 *Resource generation enables multitenancy*